yuki24/rambulance/README.md

 ### Flexible

-You have full control of showing a specific error page for a specific exception.
-It can also render json responses.
+You have full control of which error page to show for a specific exception.
+It also json rendering (perfect for API apps).
 It even provides a way to create a custom exceptions app.

 ### Easy installation and development